-Benefits of Optimal Energy Efficiency of CIoT Devies
+Benefits of Optimal Energy Efficiency of CIoT Devices

-The non-optimal energy efficiency of CIoT devices can slow down deployment, negatively impact the user experience, increase the number of customer complaints and merchandise returns among over-budget remote or on-the-field maintenance operations., and severely impact the manufacturer’s credibility.
-In this success pack, we focus on the energy efficiency side of CIoT technologies and how one can optimize the power consumption of LTE-M and NB-IoT devices in the LAB using the PicoLTE before envisioning any on-the-field deployment.
+The non-optimal energy efficiency of CIoT devices can slow down deployment, negatively impact the user experience, increase the number of customer complaints and merchandise returns among over-budget remote or on-the-field maintenance operations, and severely impact the manufacturer’s credibility.
+In this success pack, we focus on the energy efficiency side of CIoT technologies and how one can optimize the power consumption of LTE-M and NB-IoT devices in the lab using the Pico5G before envisioning any on-the-field deployment.
 This allows you to:

 Maintain development time.